 Dragons have ignited imaginations around the world.
-Information is presented through a 19th century handbook found by the granddaughter of the first dragon rider.
-Letters open and close the volume with imaginative illustrations in a large format in this original, ingenious, and immersive exploration.
+Information is presented through this 19th century handbook found by the granddaughter of the first dragon rider.
+Letters open and close the volume, with imaginative illustrations in a large format in this original, ingenious, and immersive exploration.

 A Natural History of Dragons